themoos/essential-moos/Essentials/pShare/readme.md

 ```
 ### 3.2 Input

 The -i switch is much simpler.
-It tells an instance of pSharehow to listen

-to for incoming traffic.
-The format is always -i=localhost:<port_num> or -

-i=multicast_<N> where N is a number between 0 and 255.
+It tells an instance of pSharehow to listen to for incoming traffic.
+The format is always -i=localhost:<port_num> or i=multicast_<N> where N is a number between 0 and 255.
 Multiple listens
 can be specified in a comma separated list.

 ## 4CommandlineConfiguration

-Imagine we have two communities A and B. Lets also assume that they reside

-on different machines.
-Machine A has ip address 192.168.0.10 and machine B

-has ip address 192.168.0.4.
+Imagine we have two communities A and B. Lets also assume that they reside on different machines.
+Machine A has ip address 192.168.0.10 and machine B has ip address 192.168.0.4.

 ```
-description share X from A to B terminal A command line -o=’X->192.168.0.4:10000’ terminal B command line -i=localhost:
+//description share X from A to B terminal A command line -o=’X->192.168.0.4:10000’ terminal B command line -i=localhost:
 ```

 ```
-description share X from A to B as Y terminal A command line -o=’X->Y:192.168.0.4:10000’ terminal B command line -i=localhost:
+//description share X from A to B as Y terminal A command line -o=’X->Y:192.168.0.4:10000’ terminal B command line -i=localhost:
 ```